Services and Rates

 At this time, sessions are only offered through telehealth on a secure online video platform.

-I am currently licensed in Texas (#38613) and am an active member (#6529) of the Psychology Interjurisdictional Compact (PSYPACT).
-PSYPACT allows me to provide telehealth services to clients living in over 32 different states.
+I am currently licensed in Colorado (#PSY.0006134) and Texas (#38613) and am an active member (#6529) of the Psychology Interjurisdictional Compact (PSYPACT).
+PSYPACT allows me to provide telehealth services to clients living in over 38 different states.
 Please visit the PSYPACT map to review participating states.
 Clients must be located in one of the PSYPACT participating locations when participating in my psychological services

 I offer a limited number of sliding-scale appointments for those with an economic need.
 Please feel free to contact me to determine whether I currently have a sliding scale slot available.
 If not, I am happy to place you on the waitlist.